Ladies Night Out

 November

 Salmon mating season is upon us!
-We will walk along an accessible lakeside trail to observe the Kokanee salmon migrating up a creek to lay their eggs and complete their life cycle.
+We will walk along a very flat, accessible lakeside trail to try and observe the Kokanee salmon migrating up a creek to lay their eggs and complete their life cycle.
+This trail also offers abundant mushrooms, moss and lichen, and wildlife such as owls, beavers and ducks!

 Accessibility Info